btqdesign/intellego/wp-content/plugins/wp-image-zoooom/readme.txt

 = Notes =

 * This plugin is provided "as-is"; within the scope of WordPress.
 We will update this plugin to remain secure, and to follow WP coding standards.
-* If you prefer more dedicated support, with more advanced and powerful plugin features, please consider upgrading to [WP Image Zoooom Pro](https://www.silkypress.com/wp-image-zoom-plugin/).
+* If you prefer more dedicated support, with more advanced and powerful plugin features, please consider upgrading to [WP Image Zoooom Pro](https://www.silkypress.com/wp-image-zoom-plugin/?utm_source=wordpress&utm_campaign=iz_free&utm_medium=banner).

-= Why should you upgrade to WP Image Zoom Pro? =
+= Why should you upgrade to WP Image Zoooom Pro? =

 * Works with WooCommerce variations
 * Works with Portfolio images